Electricity sector in Japan: Hydro power

 Hydroelectricity is Japan's main renewable energy source, with an installed capacity of about 27 GW, or 16% of the total generation capacity, of which about half is pumped-storage.
 The production was 73 TWh in 2010.

 As of September 2011, Japan had 1,198 small hydropower plants with a total capacity of 3,225 MW.
 The smaller plants accounted for 6.6 percent of Japan's total hydropower capacity.
 The remaining capacity was filled by large and medium hydropower stations, typically sited at large dams.

 Other renewables

-The Japanese government announced in May 2011 a goal of producing 20% of the nation's electricity from renewable sources, including solar, wind, and biomass, by the early 2020s.

-Citing the Fukushima nuclear disaster, environmental activists at a United Nations conference urged bolder steps to tap renewable energy so the world doesn't have to choose between the dangers of nuclear power and the ravages of climate change.